Intrastat Reporting - Who Has to Submit?

 How to submit an Intrastat declaration

-If you’re a business that trades goods with other EU countries, you may be required to submit an Intrastat declaration.
-This is a form that provides information about the goods you’ve bought or sold to other EU Member States.
+If you’re a business that trades goods with other EU countries, you may be required to file Intrastat declarations.
+The Intrastat report is a form that provides information about the goods you’ve bought or sold to other EU Member States.
 The purpose of this Intrastat return is to provide statistical information to the government about the trade of goods between Member States.

 These are the steps you must follow when submitting an Intrastat declaration: